kamkor/blog/_posts/2015-9-18-Covariance-And-Contravariance-In-Scala.md

 If `A` is a subtype of `B` then `VendingMachine[B]` should be a subtype of `VendingMachine[A]`.
 This property is called contravariant subtyping.

-Contravariant type parameter is most commonly used as method argument type.
+Contravariant type parameter is most commonly used as method argument type, so naturally contravariance is most commonly used in consumers.
 Just like with the covariance, Scala compiler prevents from the use of contravariant type parameter in positions that could lead to potential errors.

 As an example, take a look at GarbageCan trait: